 Why is this important?

 Working towards Aboriginal students attaining their final school qualifications at the same rate as non-Aboriginal students is an important step towards achieving Closing the Gap commitments and improving outcomes for Aboriginal students and their communities.
-Recent studies show a clear link between completion of year 12 and positive future employment and higher educational outcomes.
+Recent studies show a clear link between HSC attainment and positive future employment and higher educational outcomes.

 Increasing the proportion of Aboriginal students attaining their Higher School Certificate (HSC) by 50% means that 1200 additional Aboriginal and/or Torres Strait Islander students will attain their HSC by 2023.
 To achieve this, the NSW Government, including the NSW Department of Education, are working in genuine partnership with Aboriginal communities and organisations to engage and support students, parents, carers and teachers to provide the best possible experience of school and learning.

 How are we tracking?

-On average 46% of Aboriginal students attained their HSC in 2016 and 2017, which equates to 2100 students.
+On average, 46% of Aboriginal students attained their HSC in 2016 and 2017, equating to 2100 students.
 Over the same period, 76% of non-Aboriginal students attained their HSC.
 The Premier’s Priority is designed to boost educational outcomes.
 It seeks to ensure that NSW Public Schools are committed to nurture, guide, inspire and challenge students – to find the joy in learning, and to build the skills and understanding necessary to make sense of their world.

 What are we doing?